openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

     17. Check ping is not available between instances.
     18. Add Ingress and egress rules for ICMP protocol to SG_1.
     19. Check ping is available between instances.
-    20. Delete Ingress rule for ICMP protocol from SG_1 (if OS cirros skip this step).
+    20. Delete Ingress rule for ICMP protocol from SG_1 (for OS cirros skip this step).
-    21. Add Ingress rule for ICMP ipv6 to SG_1 (if OS cirros skip this step).
+    21. Add Ingress rule for ICMP ipv6 to SG_1 (for OS cirros skip this step).
-    22. Check ping6 is available between instances. (if OS cirros skip this step).
+    22. Check ping6 is available between instances. (for OS cirros skip this step).
     23. Delete SG1 and SG2 security groups.
     24. Attach instances to default security group.
     25. Check ping is available between instances.